What is yield farming in decentralized finance (DeFi)?

 In addition, it is possible to determine whether a protocol's native coin is undervalued or overvalued by combining the TVL value with the market cap.
 For example, a token is said to be overvalued or undervalued if a project's market cap is high or low compared to its TVL.

 Yield farming involves lending cryptocurrency to earn interest and sometimes fees.

 An investor will go to a DeFi platform like Compound and gather crypto assets before lending them to borrowers and collecting interest on the loan.
 Interest rates might be fixed or variable, depending on the unique platform.
-Users are rewarded with Compound's native token COMP as well as interest payments.
+Users are rewarded with Compound's native token COMP and interest payments.

 To borrow money via the platform, a borrower must first deposit double the amount borrowed as collateral before proceeding with the transaction.
 The value of the collateral can be examined at any moment using smart contracts.

-If it is less than the amount borrowed, the contract may be triggered, causing the borrower's account to be liquidated and interest to be paid to the lender.
+If the collateral is less than the amount borrowed, the contract may be triggered, causing the borrower's account to be liquidated and interest paid to the lender.
 This means that even if the borrower defaults on the loan, the lender will never lose money.

 Various DeFi platforms have their yield farming calculators to estimate returns.
 Usually, an annualized model is used to compute estimated yield returns.
 This metric depicts the potential earnings from storing your cryptos for a year.

 APY and the annual percentage rate (APR) are two of the most frequently used metrics for estimating yield returns.
 The main distinction is that APR does not account for interest compounding over a year.
 APY, unlike APR, considers the frequency with which interest is applied—the impacts of intra-year compounding.